nkohari/nate.io/src/pages/2010/getting-to-why.md

 ---
 title: Getting to Why
+subtitle: What you're selling isn't nearly as important as why you're selling it.
 date: 2010-11-22 18:21:00
 category: product design
+song: spotify:track:3HGaAiNXw4Yoq2KlIhfsbo
 ---

 <span class='drop-cap'>Earlier this year</span>, a [TED talk by Simon Sinek](http://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action.html) made its rounds on the internet.
 In it, Simon compares the marketing strategy of companies like Apple to the rest of the industry.
 Niki and I saw the video if the talk right after we'd closed the acquisition deal selling AgileZen to Rally, and it codified a lot of the ideas that we'd had while launching the business.